sinclairzx81/tasksmith-js/readme.md

 ### serve

-creates a infinite task that serves static content for the given directory and provides live reload functionality.
+creates a task that serves static content over http for the given directory and port.

-note: because this task never finishes, run with other tasks within a parallel task block.
+note: the third parameter is an optional flag to run the task in watch mode.
+In watch mode, the task will provide live reload functionality on changes to the directory being served.

 ```javascript
 let mytask = () => task.serve("./website", 5000, true)